sujayjag/MLProjectSite/index.md

 ![Precision/Recall Curve](assets/rf_precision.png)

+The Precision-Recall curve shows the trade-off between precision and recall for different threshold.
+A high area under the curve represents both high recall and high precision, where high precision relates to a low false positive rate, and high recall relates to a low false negative rate.

 4. **F1 Score (0.9971):** The F1 score is the harmonic mean of precision and recall, providing a balance between them.
 An F1 score of 0.9971 is near perfect, indicating a strong balance between precision and recall in our model.

 5. **ROC-AUC Score (0.9998):** This score measures the ability of our model to distinguish between the classes (win and loss).
 A score of 0.9998 is almost perfect, indicating that our model does an exceptional job at distinguishing wins from losses.